cathiele/rpngo/USER_GUIDE.md

 - Actions to perform on every command entered
 - Serial port echo (on microcontrollers)

-If you delete or renaem the file, a new one with default properties will be created.
+If you delete or rename the file, a new one with default properties will be created.

+On the PicoCalc, you can hold down the `ctrl` key while powering on caclulator to skp th startup script (safe mode).

 On microcontrollers, this file is placed in the root directory.
 I using the default `littlefs` internal flash configuration, you must format this